 If you are a limited company director worried about how you are going to repay your Bounce Back Loan, we are here to help.
 As licensed insolvency practitioners we can talk you through your options when it comes to repaying your outstanding Bounce Back Loan, as well as handling all negotiations with creditors on your behalf.
 Call our team today on 0800 063 9262 .

-One of the main benefits of the Bounce Back Loan was that the government provided the banks with 100% security for the money they lent.
-From the company’s perspective, this meant that no personal guarantee had to be provided to secure the borrowing.
+This meant that no personal guarantee had to be provided to secure the borrowing.
 Instead, if the company is not able to repay the money owed on the Bounce Back Loan, the bank will turn to the government for repayment rather than the company director themselves.

 For many, the Bounce Back Loan will be one of several debts the company is holding.
 If this is the case, you can look at entering into negotiations with your other creditors in order to lower your monthly outgoings to a more affordable level.

-For those who are juggling a number of loans, credit cards, and supplier debts, a formal process known as a Company Voluntary Arrangement (CVA) may be more appropriate.
-A CVA allows you to make just one monthly payments towards your debt to a number of creditors for a set number of years.
 A CVA can only be entered into under the guidance of a licensed insolvency practitioner, and once all creditors agree to the terms, the agreement becomes legally-binding on all parties.
-This provides you with long-term certainty over your debt, however, you must be able to prove that your business is viable as a trading entity before creditors will give their consent to the proposal.
+This provides you with long-term certainty over your debt, however, you must be able to prove that your business is viable as an ongoing entity before creditors will give their consent to the proposal.

 The liquidation of an insolvent company can be done in one of two ways.
 The first is to wait for a creditor to force the company into compulsory liquidation; this requires a court order and can be a lengthy process.
 The other option, is for directors to initiate the liquidation of their company themselves.
-This is done through a Creditors Voluntary Liquidation (CVL).
+This is done through a Creditors' Voluntary Liquidation (CVL).

 The end result of the liquidation is that the company will cease to exist as a legal entity, and any debt which remains after this point will be written off unless this has previously been secured with a personal guarantee.
 This includes the Bounce Back Loan.
 As this type of borrowing did not require the security of a personal guarantee, you will not be held personally liable for repaying these funds so long as you have used them in an appropriate manner.